LENTIL SOUP AKA “LENTICCHIE”

 2 big bowl of lentil soup with carrots, tomatoes, onions and parsley, 2 cloves of garlic, a whole onion and some fresh parsley in the shot

-• Add the Spice mixture before adding the water and stir to allow the spices to cook a bit and release their flavors.
+• Add the spice mixture before adding the water and stir to allow the spices to cook a bit and release their flavours.

 • Once the soup starts cooking and you have it on simmer, keep checking it every 20-30 minutes to ensure that the water hasn’t evaporated too much.
 If so, add more water, the lentils should always be covered by an inch or two of water.
 Adjust seasonings as needed.